MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-background-tasks.md

 When a page background task is enqueued, it can include a set of parameters (a collection of key and value pairs) that can be used in the computations done in the background task codeunit.
 These parameters are passed as a dictionary of text to the codeunit's OnRun trigger when the page background task session is started.

-To get the parameters, call the GETBACKGROUNDPARAMETERS method.
+To get the parameters, call the [GetBackgroundParameters Method](methods-auto/page/page-getbackgroundparameters-method.md).

 ```
 Parameters :=  Page.GetBackgroundParameters()